DavidMuller/intuitive-python-book/README.md

-# Intuitive Python: Productive Development for Projects
+# Intuitive Python: Productive Development for Projects That Last

-This repository contains the source code and companion Docker image for [Intuitive Python: Productive Development for Projects](https://pragprog.com/titles/dmpython).
+This repository contains the source code and companion Docker image for [Intuitive Python: Productive Development for Projects That Last](https://pragprog.com/titles/dmpython).

 ## How To Use the Companion Docker Image